bochen0909/menu-api-demo/README.md

     $ git clone https://github.com/bochen0909/menu-api-demo.git
     $ cd menu-api-demo
 ```
-All the following commands are assumed to run under `menu-api-demo` folder.
+All of the following commands are expected to be executed within the `menu-api-demo` folder.

 ### Create a Virtual Environment
 ```shell
     $ python -m venv .venv
     $ source .venv/bin/activate
 ```
-Alternativly use `conda` to create an environment.
+Alternatively, you can use `conda` to create a virtual environment.

 ### Install required libs
 ```shell